ckunte/m-one/README.md

 # worknotes - a book

-A collection of my work notes turned into a portable book.
+A collection of my work notes turned into a book.